The Hills Have Eyes (2006 film): Casting

-When casting for the mutants, associate producer Cody Zwieg explained: "We needed to find actors who could not only perform the stunt work, handle the extensive makeup and perform in that makeup, but who truly could embody the fierce, primal nature of the mutants' way of life."
+When casting for the mutants, associate producer Cody Zwieg explained: "We needed to find actors who could not only perform the stunt work, handle the extensive makeup and perform in that makeup, but [also] who truly could embody the fierce, primal nature of the mutants' way of life."
 To play the role of Pluto, Aja looked to Michael Bailey Smith.
 For Lizard, the filmmakers cast Robert Joy.
-Ezra Buzzington, impressed with the filmmakers, agreed to play the role of Goggle and even watched a documentary about human cultures engaging in cannibalism.
+Ezra Buzzington, impressed with the filmmakers, agreed to play the role of Goggle, and even watched a documentary about human cultures engaging in cannibalism.
 To play the mutant leader, Billy Drago was cast.
 The most difficult mutant to cast was Ruby, who was a "touch of sweetness to the madness of the mutants."
 Laura Ortiz was ultimately cast, making her film debut.

 Soundtrack

 The soundtrack score was composed by tomandandy.
 The record was released on March 7, 2006, via Lakeshore Records label.